thiagotnunes/challenge/README.md

 You can see a live example at [demo](http://nunesupload.herokuapp.com).

+## How to execute the tests

+* Server Side Unit testing: make
+* Functional testing: make sure you have the server up (node app.js) and execute make functional
+* Client side Unit testing: open in your browser the file test/ui/SpecRunner.html

 ## Solution

 The whole solution was based upon AJAX file upload.
 Since one of the requirements was to support browser that do not implement HTML 5 features, the application was divided in 2 strategies: